dmbarbour/wikilon/docs/AwelonLang.md

 Critically, acceleration of functions extends also to *Data*, and efficient representations thereof.
 Natural numbers, for example, may be represented by simple machine words.
 Accelerated arithmetic functions could then operate directly on the compact natural number representation.

-Long term, Awelon runtimes could accelerate labeled records and variants for convenient data embedding, evaluation of linear algebra for semi-transparent GPGPU parallelism, [process networks](https://en.wikipedia.org/wiki/Kahn_process_networks) for distributed cloud computing, and potentially interpretation of a register machine or C-- to more efficiently leverage the conventional CPU.

-*Note:* Acceleration replaces intrinsics and performance applications of FFI.
+Long term, Awelon runtimes should accelerate labeled data (for efficient data structures), linear algebra (for GPGPU computing), process networks (for large scale cloud computing), and interpretation of a simple register machine (to efficiently leverage the conventional CPU), among other tasks.
+Acceleration replaces use of intrinsics and FFI.

 ## Annotations